Electron surface scattering kernel for a plasma facing a semiconductor: Results

 To validate at least partly the calculated transition rates $W^\pm(E,\eta|E^\prime,\eta^\prime)$ we show in Fig.~\ref{GammaFig} the total scattering rate $\Gamma(E)$ for silicon.
 Without the elastic scattering processes, $\Gamma(E)$ is the ionization rate and can be compared with the results of others.
 As discussed by Cartier and coworkers~\cite{CFE93}, there is a substantial spread in the calculated ionization rates.
 Below the just-outside potential energy, the rates are sensitive to details of the band structure.
 Since we are interested at energies above it, we do not enter this discussion.
 To demonstrate that the ionization rate of our model is plausible, we compare it specifically with the rates obtained by Bude and coworkers~\cite{BHI92} and Thoma and coworkers~\cite{TPE91}.
 Notice, both groups calculate the rate only up to 3-4\,eV above the conduction band minimum, that is, below the just-outside potential energy.
 For impact ionization alone (ii), our data are sufficiently close to the data of the two groups, indicating that the semiconductor model we set up produces reasonable data.
-Adding the scattering on phonons below and the scattering on ion cores above the threshold energy (ii+ep/eic) modifies the rate.
-In particular, the sharp on-set of impact ionization at $E \simeq -\chi+E_g \simeq -3\,{\rm eV}$ is whipped out and the rate assumes finite values all the way down to the bottom of the conduction band.
+Adding the elastic scattering on phonons and ion-cores (ii+ep/eic), with the linear switching between the two discussed above, modifies the rate.
+In particular the sharp on-set of impact ionization at $E \simeq -\chi+E_g \simeq -3\,{\rm eV}$ is whipped out and the rate assumes finite values all the way down to the bottom of the conduction band.
 More important for the surface scattering kernel is however the increase of $\Gamma(E)$ above the just-outside potential energy which can be also clearly seen.
-For comparison, we also plot in Fig.~\ref{GammaFig} the rate for electrons suffering in addition to impact ionization also elastic scattering on phonons (ii+ep) or ions (ii+eic) throughout the whole energy range.
+For comparison, we also plot in Fig.~\ref{GammaFig} the rates for electrons suffering in addition to impact ionization also elastic scattering on phonons (ii+ep) or ion cores (ii+eic) throughout the whole energy range.